abtieku/group4-project/README.md

 The Datset contains 5 different json data files out of which we are just taking ```business.json``` and ```review.json``` files for our analysis.
 Rest of the data is out of scope for our analysis.

-- The ```business.json``` file contains business data including location data, attributes, categories and star ratings for the restaurant.
+- The ```business.json``` file contains business data including location data, attributes, categories and star ratings for the restaurants.
 - The ```review.json``` file contains review data including the user_id who wrote the reviews, the business_id  for which the review is written and the star reviews for each of the restaurant.

 ## Questions to be answered with the data